alexandergerber/courses-tsa/chapter3.md

 - The variance of $Y_t$ is larger because a white noise process is more wiggly than an $MA$ process.
 - The variance of $Y_t$ is larger because $Z _t$ is a smoothed version of $Y _t$.
 - The variance of $Z _t$ is larger because $$Var(Z _t) = \sigma^2 (1 + \theta^2) $$.
-- The variance of $Z _t$ is larger because there are positive autocovariances.

 `@hint`